Calvert County, Maryland

 Calvert County is a county located in the U.S. state of Maryland.
 As of the 2020 United States census, its population was 92,783.
 Its county seat is Prince Frederick.
 The county's name is derived from the family name of the Barons of Baltimore, the proprietors of the English Colony of Maryland.
 Calvert County is included in the Washington–Arlington–Alexandria metropolitan statistical area.
-It occupies the Calvert Peninsula, which is bordered on the east by Chesapeake Bay and on the west by the Patuxent River.
+It occupies the Calvert Peninsula, which is bordered on the east by the Chesapeake Bay and on the west by the Patuxent River.
 The county has one of the highest median household incomes in the United States.
-It is one of the older counties in Maryland, after St. Mary's, Kent, and Anne Arundel Counties.
+It is one of the older counties in Maryland, after St. Mary's, Kent, and Anne Arundel counties.
 The county is part of the Southern Maryland region of the state.

 History

 Early history

 In 1608, Captain John Smith was the first European to sail past what is now Calvert County while exploring the western shore of the Chesapeake Bay.
 On his map, he accurately represented the Patuxent River, as well as several Native-American villages.
 The area was described as wooded and had been occupied by the Patuxent people, who were overall peaceful to the early Europeans.
 Their diet was composed of fish from the river and corn cultivated in man-made clearings with a supplement of game from the forests.
 These clearings were very desirable, and conflict occurred when the settlers attempted to seize these areas from the Native Americans.
 Leonard Calvert, the first governor of Maryland, organized troops of armed men in 1639 to protect the settlers.

 The first written mention of European settlers on the northern shore of the Patuxent River is found in the records of the Maryland Assembly in 1642.
 A Henry Bishop "stood up in the Assembly and exhibited himself as a Burgess of St. Leonard's and pleaded that it be acknowledged as a Hundred" near St. Leonard's Creek.
 This shows that European settlement along the river and its tributaries had been taking place for several years already.

 By 1646, the colonists had spread all along the Patuxent River and along the bay side of Calvert County.
 Most of the transportation of goods and people took place on the water, as the land was occupied by dense forests.
 Large creeks were navigated by sailing boats, and plantations used their wharves to ship goods.
 Ferry services were set up to cross the river and the bay, with rates fixed by law.